• Home

 Smallpox

-Learn about the symptoms, causes and vaccine prevention of this contagious, disfiguring and sometimes fatal viral disease.
+Learn about the symptoms, causes and vaccine prevention of this virus that's easy to catch and sometimes fatal.

 Disease